Policies and Procedures

 Revisions to Financial Aid Awards

 In cases where a student’s FAFSA information changes resulting in a change in financial aid eligibility, the student will be notified of any changes to their account.
 Incoming first-year and transfer students will be notified of changes in awards in writing in the form of a revised award letter prior to the first day of classes their first semester.
-Currently enrolled and returning students will be notified of changes in awards electronically in the form of an award letter posted to the self-service portal on the Grizzly Gateway.
+Currently enrolled and returning students will be notified of changes in awards electronically in the form of an award letter posted to the self-service portal.